User-Defined Elements

 A user defined element (UDE) looks like a variable, but works like an insert file -- without a file, though.

-Like an insert file, a user defined element can contain anything that can be written into an input line -- data, operators, or (probably used less often) commands.
+Like an insert file, a user defined element can contain anything that can be written into an input line -- data, operators, or (probably rarely used) commands.

 While names of variables begin with $, names of user defined elements begin with @.